huangwb8/GSClassifier.principle/docs/Flowchart.md

 # Gene7       1       1       1       1       1       1
 ```

 In this simulated dataset, **Gene7** is a gene whose expression is always the lowest across all samples.
-In other words, the rank of **Gene7** is stable or invariable across samples so that it's not robust for identification of differentail subtypes.
+In other words, the rank of **Gene7** is stable or invariable across samples so it's not robust for the identification of differential subtypes.

-Except binned expression, we also calculated pair difference later.
-Due to the number of gene pair is $C_{2 \atop n}$, the removement of genes like **Gene7** before modeling could really reduce the complexibility and save computing resources.
-In all, genes with low rank difference should be dropped out in some extent in **GSClassifier**.
+Except for binned expression, we also calculated pair difference later.
+Because the number of gene pairs is $C_{2 \atop n}$, the exclusion of genes like **Gene7** before modeling could reduce the complexity and save computing resources.
+In all, genes with low-rank differences should be dropped out to some extent in **GSClassifier**.

 First, We use **base::rank** to return the sample ranks of the values in a vector: